neperfepx/neper/doc/fileformat.rst

 - :data:`<oridata_file_name>` is the name of a file that contains the orientation data.
 It must be located in the same directory as the parent tesr file, or its path relative to the parent tesr file must be provided.
 Typically, it is a :file:`.raw` file.

 - :data:`**oridef` denotes the beginning of the orientation definition field.
-Data can be provided in the :file:`.tesr` file or in a separate file, using :data:`*file`, see below.
+Data can be provided in-file or in a separate file, using :data:`*file`, see below.

 - :data:`<oridef_format>` is the format of the orientation definition.
 It can be either :data:`ascii` or :data:`binary` (8-bit).